Student body president vetos SGA budget

 As of Sept.
 25, before the budget was passed, SGA had spent $1,425.16.
 Money spent included food for various events, shirts for SGA cabinet to wear during the retreat and business cards.

-The new budget would have decreased the amounts for scholarships allocated to the student body president and vice president from $4,000 for the year to $2,500 for the year.
-The new budget would have reallocated money from the $27,800 scholarship fund to include scholarships for certain Senate positions.
+The new budget would have decreased the amounts for scholarships allocated to the student body president and vice president from $3,500 for the year to $2,500 for the year.
+The new budget would have reallocated money from the $27,800 scholarship fund to include scholarships for certain Senate positions as well.

-Other than the president and vice president, other members’ amounts decreased from $1,650 to $1,200, and an additional seven people will be awarded monetary scholarships, including the senate clerk and varying committee chairpersons.
+Other than the president and vice president, other members’ amounts decreased to $1,200, and an additional seven people would have been awarded monetary scholarships, including the senate clerk and varying committee chairpersons.

-The bill was extensively debated during the Senate meeting among SGA members Emily Hogan, Connor Schlaline, Jay Gibbons and Devin Mullins.
+The bill was extensively debated during the Senate meeting among SGA members Emily Hogan, Connor Schlaline, Jay Gibson and Devin Mullins.

 Cathey declined to comment after the meeting.

-“I don’t really appreciate that,” Schaline said.
+“I don’t really appreciate that,” Schlaline said.
 “Generally when I say things, they’re for a reason, I’m not just trying to hold up the business consideration.”

 SGA’s constitution only allows the floor to be yielded to the president of SGA, who can only speak objectively.